-This 292,800 hectare National Park is owned by the Jawoyn Aboriginal people and jointly managed with the Parks and Wildlife Service of the Northern Territory.
+This 292,800 hectare National Park is owned by the Jawoyn Aboriginal people and jointly managed with the Parks and Wildlife Commission of the Northern Territory.

 Some of this Park's amazing features include spectacular dissected sandstone country, broad valleys and numerous, significant cultural sites.

 The deep gorge carved through ancient sandstone by the Katherine River is the central attraction of the Park.

 Nitmiluk National Park is located in the Top End of Australia's Northern Territory.
 The Park has two main points of visitor access.